xulihang/BasicCAT-website/imagetrans/index.md

 ## Release Notes

+### v2.2.0 (2023/07/30)

+* New image translation plugin: Baidu Fanyi [#issue470](https://github.com/xulihang/ImageTrans-docs/issues/470)
+* OCR plugins can set things like the target text and the text color of a text box
+* Scale large images and divide long images before full-page OCR
+* Mask editor: save the previously used color [#issue467](https://github.com/xulihang/ImageTrans-docs/issues/467)
+* Fix a problem that disabling text wrapping is not effective

 ### v2.1.0 (2023/07/09)

 * Add an option to jump to the selected text area in the image [#issue455](https://github.com/xulihang/ImageTrans-docs/issues/455)